jacobalbano/nte-grammar/README.md

 # nte-grammar
-A progressive grammar guide for Japanese, collaboratively developed by the 日本語と英語 discord server.
+An incremental grammar guide for Japanese, collaboratively developed by the 日本語と英語 discord server.

 An [Obsidian](https://obsidian.md/) vault.